gatsby-uc/gatsby-source-strapi/README.md

 #### Configurations

-Once the plugin is installed you will need to configure it in the plugin's settings section.
+Once the plugin is installed, you will need to configure it in the plugin's settings section.

-- In the Collection types or the Single Types tab enable when enabling the **preview** it will inject a button in the content manager edit view of the corresponding collection type.
-So, after creating an entry (draft or published) when clicking on the **Open Gatsby preview** button you will be redirected to the Gatsby preview page
+- In the Collection types or the Single Types tab, when enabling the **preview**, it will inject a button in the content manager edit view of the corresponding content type.
+So, after creating an entry (draft or published), clicking on the **Open Gatsby preview** button will redirect you to the Gatsby preview page
-- In the Settings tab enter the Gatsby Content Sync URL which you can find in Gatsby cloud, site settings, Content Sync.
+- In the Settings tab, enter the Gatsby Content Sync URL.
+You can find it in Gatsby cloud under "Site settings" and "Content Sync".

 ## Restrictions and limitations